-I heard a news report on the radio this morning that verified a belief I have held for years.
+I heard a news report on the radio recently that verified a belief I have held for years.
 A study was done on the opioid crisis and who has been most affected by it.

 The study found that the folks who fall victim the most to opioid addiction live in states where manufacturing, particularly the auto industry, are the main forms of employment.